 - 1. Establish airway, breathing and circulation.
 Maintain C-spine immobilization.
 Use the modified jaw-thrust if airway needs to be opened. - 2.
-Assess patient and initiate 100 % O2 therapy via non-rebreather mask. - 3.
-If snoring is heard or patient unconscious,: insert an oral or nasopharyngeal airway, and assist ventilations with 100% O2. - 4.
-If gurgling heard or secretions/blood/vomitus present: {suction} airway. - 5.
+Assess patient and initiate 100 % O2 therapy via NRB mask, regardless of {Pulse-ox readings}. - 3.
+If snoring is heard or patient unconscious: insert an oral or nasopharyngeal airway, and assist with ventilations with 100% O2. - 4.
+If gurgling heard or secretions/blood/vomitus present: suction upper airway. - 5.
 Assure adequate ventilation.
-If breathing is slow (less than 10 breaths per minute) or shallow and rapid (greater than 29 breaths per minute), assist breathing using bag-valve mask with 100% O2 and reservoir. - 6.
-Control hemorrhage by appropriate method, and splint/immobilize as indicated. - 7.
-If patient resuscitation is consistent with Section 3.1.5, "Non-Initiation of CPR," perform endotracheal intubation using in-line immobilization technique.
-Confirm tube placement using Primary and appropriate Secondary Methods, and secure tube - 8.
+If breathing is slow (less than 10 breaths per minute), or shallow and rapid (greater than 29 breaths per minute), assist breathing using bag-valve mask with 100% O2 and reservoir.
+Consider intubation if indicated. - 6.
+Utilize PerTrach or other approved cricothyrotomy device, if available and needed to maintain or secure the airway. - 7.
+Control hemorrhage by appropriate method, and splint/immobilize as indicated. - 8.
+If patient resuscitation is consistent with Section 3.1.5: Non-Initiation of CPR, perform endotracheal intubation using in-line immobilization technique.
+Confirm tube placement using Primary and Secondary Methods, and secure tube. - 9.
 Manage any injury that may compromise breathing.
 Place/maintain the patient in correct position to maintain the airway.
-Apply { Pulse Oximeter }. - Open pneumothorax: cover with an occlusive dressing, tape three sides down. - Tension pneumothorax: - ➤ Lift one side of any occlusive dressing; - \triangleright V If patient has signs and symptoms of tension pneumothorax, perform needle decompression on the affected side. - ➤ V If patient with torso trauma has rapidly and profoundly dropping or non-palpable BP, perform bilateral needle chest decompression. - After chest decompression, provide positive pressure ventilation. - Flail chest: immobilize with a bulky dressing or towels taped to the chest.
+Apply {Pulse Oximeter}. - Open pneumothorax: cover with an occlusive dressing, tape three sides down. - Tension pneumothorax: - lift one side of any occlusive dressing; - if patient has signs and symptoms of tension pneumothorax, perform needle decompression on the affected side; - if patient with torso trauma has rapidly and profoundly dropping or non-palpable BP, perform bilateral needle chest decompression. - > After chest decompression, provide positive pressure ventilation. - Flail chest: immobilize with a bulky dressing or towels taped to the chest.

-9. TRANSPORT immediately!
+10. TRANSPORT immediately!

-- 10. Contact Medical Control and advise of patient condition with MIVT & ETA, and need for Trauma Team. - 11.
+- 11. Contact Medical Control and advise of patient condition with MIVT & ETA, and need for Trauma Team. - 12.
 IV's should be attempted en route to the hospital unless the patient is trapped.
 Start the IV with a large bore catheter, the largest tubing available and 1000 ml of 0.9% NS.
-IV flow rates are as follows: - A. Keep open rate for Major Head Trauma with adequate perfusion. - B. IV wide open if the patient has inadequate perfusion (including Head Trauma) utilizing {IV Pressure Infusers} or other similar device if available. - C. Titrate all IV flow rates to maintain SBP > 100. - D. A second IV may be started en route. - 12.
+IV flow rates are as follows: - A. Keep open rate for Major Head Trauma with adequate perfusion. - B. IV wide open if the patient has inadequate perfusion (including Head Trauma) utilizing {IV Pressure Infusers} or other similar device if available. - C. Titrate all IV flow rates to maintain SBP > 100. - D. A second IV may be started en route. - 13.
 Apply Cardiac Monitor and check rhythm.